 - Discover templates and planning tools you can use to develop blended learning lessons.

 - Learn to design an effective blended learning environment for your students.

 - Engage and share your thoughts with other book study participants.

 - Tell colleagues how your reading influenced your views on blended learning.

 - Build your willingness to try a new approach to finding out "what works" for your students.

 - Discover inspirational points from the book that affect your perspective on technology implementation.

-Participants who attend the virtual meetings and complete all the required readings and discussions will receive a certificate for 20 hours of professional development.
-Throughout the study, up to an additional 24 PD credits may be earned through completion of optional application exercises.
+Participants who attend the virtual meetings and complete all of the required readings, discussions, and application activities will receive a certificate for 15 hours of professional development.
+Throughout the study, participants can earn additional PD credits by completing optional application exercises.

-SIGN UP HERE - Participation is limited to the first 40 eligible TeachersFirst members who sign up.
-Sign-up closes June 25th, 2020.
+Participation is limited to the first 40 eligible TeachersFirst members who sign up by December 28, 2020.